 Visually it manifests itself in a feeling of calm, tranquility, relaxation, decreasing heart rate and blood pressure, preventing seizures if any and many others.

 This mechanism also exhibits in the neuroprotective effect of L-Theanine as decreased stimulation of synaptic receptors which does not allow them to “burn” and oxygenates brain tissue for a better performance.

 This supplement brings a great synergetic effect on muscle and mental performance.

-It also has an impact on the cardiovascular system by not only fighting with hypertension but, in fact, by activating production of nitric oxide inside the walls of blood vessels which helps to open blood vessels.
+It also has an impact on the cardiovascular system by not only fighting with hypertension but also by activating production of nitric oxide inside the walls of blood vessels, which helps to open blood vessels.